cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/advanced.rst

 .. attention::

-    Slurm will always reserve an even number of CPUs (rounded up) because of hyper-threading_.
+    Slurm will always reserve an even number of CPUs (rounded up) because of `simultaneous multithreading`_.
 It is therefore important to batch commands if you need to run many jobs that use only a single CPU each, as not doing so wastes about 50% of the reserved CPUs!
 See the :ref:`p_tips_batching` for more information.

 For example, we could expand on the example above to gzip multiple chromosomes using a job array.
 To do so, we first need to update the